-Welcome to the University of Rio Grande Chemistry Department homepage.
+Welcome to the University of Rio Grande Chemistry Program homepage.
 Our department offers two degree options - the Bachelor of Science in Chemistry and the Associate of Science in Chemistry.
 Both programs have been designed to provide students with a well-rounded background in Chemistry and to provide students with the tools necessary to pursue any number of post-graduation directions.
 In addition, we offer a minor in Chemistry to accompany a Bachelor's degree of a student's choosing.

 Rio Grande Students Present Research at State Meeting